-8. Can we campaign for our projects?
+9. Can we campaign for our projects?

 Yes, you can encourage voters to vote for your projects, but you must remain respectful of the other committees and of the PB Cambridge process when campaigning.
 You can campaign for your projects, but not against other projects on the ballot.
+However, if you join the Outreach Team and volunteer at voting events, you must remain neutral during the events and refrain from campaigning at that time.